-Orexo is a Swedish public limited liability company, with its registered office in Uppsala, Sweden.
-The company’s shares are listed on Nasdaq (Mid Cap) Stockholm under the symbol ORX and with American Depositary Receipts (ADRs) traded on OTCQX under the symbol ORXOY.
-Corporate Governance in Orexo is based on applicable laws, rules and recommendations such as the Swedish Code of Corporate Governance (“the Code”), Orexo’s articles of association and internal regulations and guidelines.
-The aim of corporate governance at Orexo is to create a clear division of roles and responsibilities between shareholders, the Board of Directors and Management.
-Internal governance, control and risk management concerning financial reporting are fundamental factors in Orexo’s business control.
+Corporate governance at Orexo is based on applicable laws, rules and recommendations such as the Swedish Code of Corporate Governance (“the Code”), Orexo’s articles of association and internal regulations and guidelines.
+The aim is to create a clear division of roles and responsibilities between shareholders, the Board of Directors and Management.

 Corporate Governance Structure

 The governance, management and control of Orexo are divided between the General Meeting of Shareholders, the Board of Directors and the President.

 - The Swedish Corporate Governance Code